To find registered shoots in your area (for MSE's, Zone Championship & Handicap Championship) please visit www.shootata.com.

 Monthly State/Provincial Events

-MSE’s will be held January through July of 2016, with every state having five (5) months each.
+MSE’s will be held January through July of 2017.
 Each month‘s MSE will be open for participation for the full calendar month.
 Shooters can compete as many times as they would like within that month by shooting at ATA registered shoots.
 For individuals, the high score shot for each month will be chosen for each AIM member as the competition score for that MSE, which will be compiled from shoot reports at the end of the month.
 MSE scores will be applied to the day of the month the high score was shot.
 Example: If a shooter attends a shoot on the dates 5/29-6/2 and shoots an event(s) on a day for the month of May, the scores will be eligible for May.
 If the shooter shoots an event(s) on a day in the month of June, the scores will be eligible for June.